How much CPU and RAM does my website need?

 A "Medium" website would encompass E-Commerce sites that receive a small amount of traffic (This could be either a WordPress installation that utilises WooCommerce or a Magento installation).

-Any E-Commerce site will require higher resources regardless of the traffic due to the high number of queries and as such, we would generally recommend a premium server to begin with to avoid having to move the site manually in the future.
-As such for a smaller E-Commerce site, you will generally be looking towards either a Sapphire or Diamond plan dependant on your storage requirements.
+Any E-Commerce site will require higher resources regardless of the traffic due to the high number of queries and as such, we would generally recommend starting on a Business plan (Emerald or above) to avoid having to move the site manually in the future.
+As such for a smaller E-Commerce site, you will generally be looking towards either a Sapphire or Diamond plan depending on your storage requirements.

 Large sites